 Regina T. Jefferson is a nationally recognized authority on pension law, employee benefits, and tax law.
 In addition to teaching and producing a rich body of scholarship in these areas, she has been actively involved in the policy development of these fields.
 She has testified before Congress and briefed Congressional staff on employee benefits and tax topics.
 Professor Jefferson also was a delegate to the First White House Summit on Retirement Income Savings.
-In 2015, she was appointed by President Obama to the Pension Benefit Guaranty Corporation's Advisory Committee for a three year term; and then in 2019 she was reappointed by President Trump for a consecutive three year term.
+In 2015, she was appointed by the President of the United States to the Pension Benefit Guaranty Corporation's Advisory Committee for a three year term; and in 2019 she was reappointed for a consecutive three year term.
 She also currently serves as an expert on taxation to the Permanent Observer Mission of the Holy See to the United Nations.

 Professor Jefferson’s scholarship focuses primarily on employee benefits and tax law.
 She has written extensively on the re-distributional impact of the private retirement system, the confluence of pension and tax law, the tax and actuarial aspects of the funding limitations of defined benefit plans, and the risks of defined contribution plans.